 The first step to managing your cloud bill is understanding it.
 This is easier said than done, of course.
 But if you work with a managed cloud provider, they can offer the expertise you need in order to understand your bill.
 Rather than struggling to find and hire specialized cloud support talent yourself to manage your costs, you could turn to a managed cloud provider to handle it for you.
 They can help you find any inefficiencies or just measure your usage from month to month so you can compile it into a report.
 Keeping track of your usage and any unexpected spikes leads to better control of your costs and cloud sprawl.

 Why is that important?
-Cloud sprawl, also known as Shadow IT or rogue IT, is basically the use of cloud resources without corporate IT’s knowledge.
-Cloud sprawl is important to contain for several reasons: When you don’t know what services your employees are using, it not only presents security and compliance issues, but you’ll mostly likely suffer from sticker shock when you get your monthly bill.
+Cloud sprawl, where companies lose track of which cloud resources are being used and where, can lead to many problems and is important to contain for several reasons: When you don’t know what services your employees are using, it not only presents security and compliance issues, but you’ll mostly likely suffer from sticker shock when you get your monthly bill.
 That’s something we want to avoid at all costs (no pun intended).
 So, knowing what your monthly cloud bill truly is instead of haphazardly guessing goes a long way towards not only helping you control your bottom line, but protect the security and integrity of your organization’s data.

 The cloud has really matured to encourage enterprise adoption, but the key now is doing so wisely.
 It’s very easy for your public cloud spend to catch you by surprise, so the sooner you can take control of your bill, the less you pay in the long run.